 Since the SLUF looked like a stubby F-8 in the first place, stretching it back out again make it look something like a more brutish version of a Crusader.
 The first YA-7F performed its initial flight on 29 November 1989, with the second following in the spring of 1990.
 Plans were considered to upgrade Navy and Air Force SLUFs to this spec, but changes in requirements with the end of the Cold War killed the program.

 Sources also mention a proposed "KA-7F" dedicated tanker version of the SLUF.
 It is unclear if it featured the F100 engine, but in any case it wasn't built.
 There was also talk of a photo-reconnaissance SLUF, but it seems that the only time an A-7 carried a reconnaissance pod was in trials.
-In addition, LTV proposed an "A-7X" that would have a GE F110 engine, even more powerful than the P&W F100, or two GE F404 engines as used on the McDonnell Douglas F/A-18 Hornet.BACK_TO_TOP
+In addition, LTV proposed an "A-7X" that would have a GE F110 engine, comparable to the P&W F100, or two GE F404 engines as used on the McDonnell Douglas F/A-18 Hornet.BACK_TO_TOP

 * The SLUF was exported in modest numbers to Greece, Portugal, and Thailand.
 An "A-7G" was offered to Switzerland in 1972, but the Swiss chose the Northrop F-5E Tiger II for their requirement instead, and the Carter Administration sank a plan to transfer 100 used SLUFs to Pakistan.